 - Database Analyst: This person is in charge of all things database-related.
 The DBA maintains database systems, creates new database applications, supports existing database applications, and manages an organization’s data and metadata.

 - Data Scientist: The data scientist utilizes computer programming, statistics, analytical tools, data mining, and machine learning to pull out actionable insights from big data.

 So why do you need all of these roles filled on your team?
 A BI platform is completely useless if it’s done wrong or if it's incomplete.
 Without committed BI team members, existing employees will have to split their time between conducting their analytics and focusing on other core aspects of their position.
 In such instances, BI will always come second, which means that certain aspects of the job will most certainly fall through the cracks.

 This is especially true if there is no one in the company that’s holding the team accountable and ensuring that BI efforts don’t go to waste, so it’s particularly helpful to have someone in your upper management as part of your BI team and support system.

 Focusing on these four components and developing them is the first step to creating a comprehensive and useful ETL BI strategy for your business.
 Of course, what you see here is merely a cursory overview of the planning process.
 For more resources, including recommended business intelligence software, check out these related articles:

 - The Top 5 BI Events & Conferences

 - Amazon Quicksight: Overview and Review

 A strong ETL for BI strategy must have a strong ETL solution at its core.
-That's where Xplenty comes in.
-Xplenty's powerful on-platform tools allow its customers to effectively transform and analyze its data, all while adhering to compliance best practices.
-With Xplenty, you can integrate, process, and prepare critical data for analytics on the cloud.
+That's where Xplenty has a competitive advantage.
+Xplenty's powerful on-platform functionality allow its customers to effectively transform and analyze its data, all while adhering to compliance best practices.
+With Xplenty, you can integrate, process, and prepare critical data to be used with the top business intelligence tools and access advanced analytics on the cloud.
 To experience the Xplenty platform for yourself, contact us to schedule a demo.